FelixCarrierBNC/dummy-api/README.md

 # Deploying the mock API

+ 1. Spin up EC2 instance
- 1. SSH on the server
+ 2. SSH to the instance
- 2. Install docker on EC2 instance
+ 3. Install docker on EC2 instance

  From: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html

  > **To install Docker on an Amazon EC2 instance**